New Students

 Please Note: The Orientation timetable may change as updates and availability of Staff or Presenters are confirmed.
 Students are encouraged to regularly check for updates, especially closer to the date.

-Students undertaking the Doctor of Clinical Dentistry are also required to fill out the following Dental Health Services Victoria (DHSV) and Melbourne Dental Clinical (MDC) Credentialing forms, in order to be set up in both work places as a practitioner to commence seeing patients.
+Students undertaking the Doctor of Clinical Dentistry are also required to fill out the following Dental Health Services Victoria (DHSV) Credentialing forms in order to be set up in both work places as a practitioner to commence seeing patients.
 This is both a course requirement as well as clinical requirement and students will not be allowed into the clinics without having submitted these forms.

 Once students have completed all the relevant information they may submit it to Melbourne Dental School in the link below.
 All students must make every effort to submit these forms prior to the commencement of Orientation.